-Prospective students with a BA in Art History (or related field) may apply to the MA program, the dual MA/MSLS, or directly to the PhD program.
+Prospective students with a BA in Art History (or related field) may apply to the MA program, the dual MA/MSLS, the dual MA/MSIS, or directly to the PhD program.
 For those who already have an MA in Art History, you may apply to our PhD program.
+Please contact the Director of Graduate Studies for Art History if you have questions about the application.

-- Graduate School application (must be submitted – and Application fee paid – by Graduate School deadline)
+- Graduate School application submitted by The Graduate School’s deadline

 - Transcripts of all post-secondary work